anushka712/portfolio_website/README.md

 # Personal portfolio website

-   welcome to my personal portfolio website!
+   Welcome to my personal portfolio website!
 Built using HTML, Tailwind CSS, JavaScript, and React, this site showcases my projects, skills, and experiences in a clean and modern interface.
 Explore my work, learn more about me, and feel free to reach out for collaboration or inquiries.
 Thank you for visiting!

 ## How to access